mandeep115/amazon-clone/README.md

 # amazon-clone
-Amazon clone using React🚀 Brought to life with Firebase🔥
+Amazon clone using React🚀 Brought to life with Django🐍